-I love a double crochet ripple pattern.
+I love a double crochet ripple blanket.
 They work up so quickly and you can be as flexible as you want with color changes.
-I finished this blanket with a puff stitch border.
+I finished this crochet ripple blanket with a puff stitch border.
 I have made this border for a different project, but I will add the link to the blog post and video clip showing how it’s done at the end of this post.

 Approximately 4 skeins of Caron Simply Soft in Off White, 1 skein each of Light Blue, Navy, and Strawberry

 Hook size H